 Course Coordinator: Dr Steven HailOffice hours: To be advised

 Office location: Nexus 10, Level 3, Room 3.34

-Students are expected to study the course materials carefully and actively engage in class discussions.
-All work discussed in class and any submitted material will form the basis for the final examination.
+Students are expected to study the course materials carefully and to actively engage in class discussions.
+All work discussed in both the lectures and the tutorials and any submitted material will form the basis for the final examination.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 To understand important financial economic principles 2 To apply financial economic principles to solving problems 3 To develop analytical skills 4 To develop both independent learning and group work skills 5 To develop verbal and non-verbal communication skills 6 To understand the broader social consequences of financial economic decisions making